-Coming into the only runoff debate on a network television affiliate, political analysts said Sanchez had to give voters a compelling reason Tuesday to choose him over the better-known Iorio.
+Coming into the only runoff debate on network TV, political analysts said Sanchez had to give voters a compelling reason Tuesday to choose him over the better-known Iorio.

-Iorio got more than twice the number of votes as Sanchez in the March 4 election, and has picked up every major endorsement since then.
+Iorio got more than twice the number of votes than Sanchez in the March 4 election and has picked up every major endorsement since then.

 When the candidates got to ask each other questions, Sanchez had his chance.
 He accused Iorio of proposing to raise property taxes when she served on the Hillsborough County Commission in 1990.

 "I believe you have your facts wrong," Iorio said.
 "Whoever briefed you has briefed you incorrectly."

 "The briefing was an article in the St. Petersburg Times," Sanchez said.

 The audience at the debate, which was sponsored by the Times and WTSP-Ch.
 10, roared.

 Sanchez's campaign staff then gave reporters a 1990 Times article, which they said Sanchez relied on to accuse Iorio of proposing to raise property taxes.
 In the story, Iorio is reported to have suggested adding $1 for each $1,000 of taxable property value to pay for stormwater improvements.

 After the debate, Iorio said her suggestion came because the commission was unhappy with a stormwater tax that charged small businesses a sliding fee, based on their size.
 Iorio said the commission wanted a fairer, more flat tax.